 Cultural Competence Summit XX: Supporting Community Defined Practices

-The theme for the Cultural Competence Summit XX is Supporting Community Defined Practices.
-This Summit will focus on highlighting Community Defined Practices used by disparate communities to reduce stigma to increase access to mental health services and treatment throughout California counties.
-The conference objectives are to:
+The theme for the Cultural Competence Summit XX was Supporting Community Defined Practices.
+This Summit focused on highlighting Community Defined Practices used by disparate communities to reduce stigma to increase access to mental health services and treatment throughout California counties.
+The conference objectives were to:

 Educate and inform attendees about effective strategies for reaching diverse populations;